microsoft/moaw/workshops/serverless-overview/workshop.md

 Before starting this workshop, be sure you have:

 - An Azure Subscription with the `Contributor` role to create and manage the labs' resources
+- A dedicated resource group for this lab to ease the cleanup at the end.
 - The [Azure CLI][az-cli-install] installed on your machine
 - The [Azure Functions Core Tools][az-func-core-tools] installed, this will be useful for creating the scaffold of your Azure Functions using command line.
 - If you are using VS Code, you can also install the [Azure Function extension][azure-function-vs-code-extension]
-- Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.Web`, `Microsoft.Logic`, `Microsoft.EventGrid`, `Microsoft.KeyVault`, `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`
+- Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`, `Microsoft.EventGrid`, `Microsoft.KeyVault`, `Microsoft.Logic`,`Microsoft.Web`

 <div class="task" data-title="Task">

+>  Instructions and solutions will be given for the Azure CLI, but you can also use the Azure Portal if you prefer.
+The inputs and parameters to select will be defined, all the rest can remain as default as it has no impact on the scenario.
+>
-> Before starting, log into your Azure subscription locally using Azure CLI and on the [Azure Portal][az-portal] using your own credentials.
+>  Log into your Azure subscription locally using Azure CLI and on the [Azure Portal][az-portal] using your own credentials.

 </div>